 Profit commission is charged on a Year of Account basis to all managed Syndicates as earned but does not become payable until after the appropriate year of account closes, normally at 36 months.
-Profit commission on the 2021 Year of Account for Syndicate 1955 and the SPAs is charged at varying rates of 0%, 14.0% and 17.5% with a blended rate of 17.23% (2020 Year of Account and Prior: 15.59%).
+Profit commission on the 2022 Year of Account for Syndicate 1955 and the SPAs is charged at the rate of 17.5% (2021 Year of Account and Prior: 17.23%).
 In the event that a Year of Account is loss making, a deficit clause permits the relevant Syndicates to carry forward losses against the next two Years of Account profits reducing future Years of Account profit commission payments.